NAM-HKU Fellowship in Global Health Leadership

 About the Programme

-The Suen Chow Yuet Kam NAM-HKU Fellowship Programme shall include:
+The Fellowship Programme shall include:

 • scholarship to undertake the Master of Public Health (MPH) programme, on either part-time or full-time basis, at the HKU School of Public Health; and

-• roundtrip airfare from Hong Kong to Washington D.C., US for the NAM residency experience
+• roundtrip airfare from Hong Kong to Washington, D.C., U.S. for the NAM residency experience

-Please note the Fellow shall be responsible for travel to Hong Kong (if applicable), and living costs during their stay in Hong Kong and Washington, U.S. when undertaking the Fellowship Programme.
+Please note the Fellow shall be responsible for travel to Hong Kong (if applicable), and living costs during their stay in Hong Kong and Washington, D.C., U.S. when undertaking the Fellowship Programme.

 For details about the Fellowship Programme, please click here.